 In a survey of individuals who went through the Social Security Disability benefits process, those who worked with an attorney were almost twice as likely to be approved for benefits.
 A 2017 government report cited by the Nolo study indicated that disability applicants who had legal representation were granted benefits nearly three times as often as applicants without.

-Disability lawyer Michael Hartup is dedicated to helping disabled individuals from Tennessee and Kentucky get the financial benefits they need.
+Disability lawyer Michael Hartup is dedicated to helping disabled individuals from Tennessee get the financial benefits they need.
 To learn how The Law Offices of Michael Hartup can help you apply for SSD or veterans disability benefits, or appeal a denied claim, please contact us today.

 To reach our Jackson, Tennessee, office please call 731-513-5282.